Banana leaf: In Caribbean and Mexican cuisine

 Guanimos are Dominican tamales made with cornmeal, stuffed with ground meat and wrapped with banana leaves.

 In Puerto Rico, pasteles are made primarily with fresh green banana dough stuffed with pork, and then wrapped in banana leaves which have been softened at the fire.
 Many rice dishes in Puerto Rico are cooked with banana leaves as a lid to add flavor and aroma.
 Fish and pork shoulder can be wrapped in plantain leaves and baked.
 Guanimes known as Puerto Rican tamales, cornmeal cooked with coconut milk and other ingredients, are wrapped in banana leaves.
 Sweet cassava tortillas and Puerto Rican arepas are laid on banana leaves for a few hours before cooking.
+Cazuela is a traditional pie made with coconut milk, squash, sweet potato, spices, and raisins cooked in a clay pot layered in banana leaves.

 Jamaican tie-a-leaf (duckunoo) in a banana leaf.

 In Jamaica, Haiti, Antigua and Barbuda, Belize, French Guiana and some other islands in the Lesser Antilles, there is a dessert called duckunoo or duckanoo, also referred to as tie-a-leaf or blue drawers (draws) (in Jamaica), dokonon (in French Guiana), doukunou (in Haiti), paime (in Trinidad & Tobago), penmi (in St Lucia) and ducunu or tamalito (in Belize).
 It is similar to tamal dulce (sweet tamale), and is typically made with batata or sweet potato, coconut, cornmeal, spices like cinnamon, nutmeg and anise, brown sugar, coconut milk and vanilla.
 Sometimes, pumpkin, plantain and raisins are used.
 The mixture is tied up in a banana leaf, and then cooked in boiling water.
 The more savoury version, pastelles, is made in Trinidad and Tobago.
 Also, banana leaves are used in other ways in Jamaican cuisine, like for steaming fish and cooking ackee.

 Mexican, and more specifically Oaxacan tamales and a local variety of lamb or barbacoa tacos are often steamed in banana leaves.
 Banana leaves are used for wrapping pork in the traditional Yucatán dish Cochinita pibil.